meteorhacks/meteorhacks.github.io/_posts/meteor-weekly/2013-11-12-meteor-weekly-sql-support-giteor-pull-request-guidline.md

 ## SQL Support

+> Although that being said, you can't expect to see this in 1.0.
+But some version after that.
+[See more](https://groups.google.com/d/msg/meteor-talk/Zy9oa4r8zdU/23-d_Ztje6wJ).

 SQL Support is the one of the most requested features in the [Meteor Roadmap](https://trello.com/b/hjBDflxp/meteor-roadmap).
 Meteor seems to be considering to implement it [sooner than planned](https://twitter.com/meteorjs/status/399904048683290625).

 ## Giteor - GIt Based Meteor Deployments